QuarkEra/TurokEX_AutoSplitter/README.md

 # TurokEX_AutoSplitter
 Another has taken up the mantle and improved the autosplitter.
-Downloading the autosplitter from liveslpit should give you the newer improved version.
+Downloading the autosplitter from livesplit should give you the newer improved version.
 This document has been left intact.

 Auto Splitter for Turok: Dinosaur Hunter PC Remaster by Night Dive Studios featuring auto start/split/reset